At a Glance

 A Huge Stockpile of Cash and Short-Term Investments

 The final key point related to expenses is that Breakthrough T1D has built up a massive war chest of cash and short-term operating investments.
-In FY23, $188 million was placed in short-term investments compared to $18 million in FY19, a +944% increase (see Chart 5).
+In FY23, $188 million was placed in short-term investments compared to $18 million in FY19, a +944% increase (see chart 5).

 Chart 5: Cash and Investments ($ Millions)